 Collection workflow:

-- No "the" / "and" / "in" stopwords
+- Drop stopwords ("the" / "and" / "in")

-- Singular only — the system auto-stems
+- Singular only; the system auto-stems plurals

-- No spaces — only commas: habit,streak,daily,routine,morning,...
+- No spaces, only commas: habit,streak,daily,routine,morning,...

 Screenshot 1: primary promise